Non-Contact Sex Offender Treatment

 Court Ordered Services

-Our program has been approved as a court ordered treatment provider for non-contact sex crimes, specifically child pornography, lewdness, and on-line solicitation.
+Our program has been approved as a court ordered treatment provider for non-contact sex crimes such as child pornography, lewdness (exhibitionism), up-skirting, and on-line solicitation of a minor.

 We get referrals of individuals in the pre-sentence phase or post sex offender treatment.
 We provide accurate treatment interventions based on and individuals criminogenic features associated with their offense.
 Some judges have also court ordered our program to be completed if an individual with these specific offenses has special needs, i.e., Autism Spectrum Disorder, Parkinson's Disease, Obsessive Compulsive Disorder).
 Some of our clients began our program prior to sentencing and have been ordered to complete sex offender treatment as well.

 Child Sexual Abuse Images (“CP”) Offenders

 Disclaimer: ‘Sex offender’ is a legal construct.
 We work with individuals who have engaged in risky and/or illegal sexual behavior, including those who have viewed child sexual abuse images who have and have not been charged and/or adjudicated for this type of non-contact (non hands-on) a sex offense.
 We provide both types of populations with non-judgmental evidence based treatment to accurately address their issues.